 If you have used a schedule of condition, this may be helpful as you approach the expiry of the lease to ensure that you are returning the property in the condition it was initially leased.

-There are many considerations when taking a commercial lease and it is important that you seek legal advice to address any questions or concerns you may have.
+There are many considerations when taking commercial leases and it is important that you seek legal advice to address any questions or concerns you may have.
 Our commercial property team will be able to review your proposed lease, and provide advice on all of its terms to ensure that it is negotiated on the best possible terms.
-If you would like any further advice on this topic, please feel free to contact us
+If you would like any further advice on this topic, please feel free to contact our Commercial Contract Team